 I make a deep commitment to every student who works with me, and each will receive a substantial amount of my time and our lab’s resources.
 In return, I require students joining my lab to be curious, focused, deeply motivated to accomplish their degree, have plenty of initiative, and be willing to ask questions.
 Successful students will have personal resilience, solid oral and written communication skills, a willingness to develop quantitative skills, be able to work independently and as part of a diverse team, and be mature enough to take responsibility for your own success.
 You should also be willing to seek and receive feedback from a variety of sources to further develop these and other skills.
 I am happy to work with people who would like to apply their training outside academia.
 It is helpful if you know what kind of job you are hoping to pursue so we can best craft a professional development plan for you.

 My goal is to support graduate students as they develop into scientific leaders who will launch themselves creatively and thoughtfully into investigating problems facing people and nature.
 I strive to create a supportive, engaging environment for students to build their skills and develop their own research niches.

 Marine Biology at Texas A&M Galveston

-TAMUG has fantastic resources for graduate study and is the ocean-focused branch of the main campus of Texas A&M (in College Station).
-Located right on the water, we have a wet lab with running seawater, a fleet of small boats, an extensive scientific diving program, a diverse group of Marine Biology graduate students, plentiful TA opportunities, access to graduate courses online across the TAMU system, and a fantastic faculty with broad expertise.
-Galveston is a fun, diverse town close to Houston, on an island with extensive history, parks, bayous, and beaches.
+TAMUG has great resources for graduate study in marine ecology.
+It is the ocean-focused branch of the main campus of Texas A&M (in College Station).
+Located right on the water, we have a wet lab with seawater tables, a fleet of small boats, an extensive scientific diving program, a collegial group of Marine Biology graduate students, plentiful TA opportunities, access to graduate courses online across the TAMU system, and a fantastic faculty with broad expertise.
+Galveston is a diverse beach town close to Houston (a great city for food and culture), on an island with extensive history, parks, bayous, and beaches.
 Cost of living is low.
 And yes, we have a very good hurricane evacuation plan.